ashwath-tech/Open-Source-Agent/README.md

     %% Subgraph Connections
     Analyzer -- "Has rag_query" --> GetChunks

+    %% Dynamic Fallback Edge
+    Reranker -- "Score < 0.5\n(Fallback Triggered)" --> WebSearch

     Critique -- "break_loop == True\nOR loop_number == 2" --> Final
-    WebSearch --> Final

     Final --> StoreCache
     StoreCache --> End
 ```

-### The RAG Critique Loop Explained
+### Advanced Pipeline Features Explained
-Instead of blindly returning vector search results, the `rag_graph` subgraph enforces quality control:
-1. **Retrieve & Rerank:** Fetches chunks from ChromaDB and passes them through the Cohere Reranker.
+1. **Contextual Query Rewriting:** The query_rewriter node analyzes the user's input against the ongoing chat history.
+It resolves pronouns (e.g., "how do I configure it?") into standalone, vector-friendly search queries (e.g., "how to configure llfuse direct_io"), ensuring downstream retrieval is highly accurate.
+2. **The Dynamic Web Fallback:** The system acts with defensive engineering.
+If the rag_pipeline retrieves documents from ChromaDB but the Cohere Reranker determines the relevance score is below a strict threshold (0.5), the graph abandons the internal context to prevent hallucinations.
+It dynamically triggers a fallback edge, routing the query directly to the web_search node.
 2. **Critique:** An LLM evaluates if the reranked context answers the query.
+3. **Rag Critique Loop:**
+    - *Retrieve & Rerank*: Fetches chunks from the vector database and scores them.
+    - *Critique*: An LLM evaluates if the context actually answers the user's intent.
-3. **Rewrite (The Loop):** If the context is poor, the `rewriter` node changes the search query based on the critique and loops the state back to `get_chunks`.
-It will break automatically after 2 loops to prevent infinite execution.
+    - *Rewrite (The Loop)*: If the context is poor, the rewriter node adjusts the search query based on the critique and loops the state back to get_chunks.
+It explicitly breaks after 2 loops to prevent infinite execution.
+4. **Dual-Reranking Architecture:** Reranking is applied to both internal and external data.
+The web_reranker node acts as a noise filter for Tavily Search results, applying Cohere's scoring model to raw web scrapes to extract only the highest-density information before final drafting.

 ## Key Concepts & Learnings Applied